oliviascarfone/Cat-Lawn-App/README.md

 ##User Stories

-- As a user, I want to see the cat(s) in my yard
+- As a user, I want to see the names of the cat(s) in my yard
-- As a user, I want to be able to see my inventory
+- As a user, I want to be able to see items in my inventory that I can use to decorate my lawn
 - As a user, I want to be able to buy items
 - As a user, I want to be able to place items from my inventory into my yard